How to Sing in Tune

 1. Breath support and airflow

-As a singer you are essentially a wind insturment.
-So you need air coming through your instrument so that your vocal folds can vibrate and produce sound.
+As a singer you are a wind insturment.
+So you need air flowing through your instrument so that your vocal folds can vibrate and produce sound.

-Now if there is not enough airflow your vocal folds can’t do their job properly and you end up straining your throat to compensate and the result is singing flat.
+This means that if there is not enough air, your vocal folds can’t do their job properly and you end up straining your throat to compensate and the result is singing flat.

 3. Improve your musical hearing